brianrwodzi/brian-tests/README.md

 # brian-tests
 My attempt at sweetness!
-This is me Brian Rwodzi coming down to Eath from a planet called java attemps!
+This is me Brian Rwodzi coming down to Earth from a planet called java attemps!